-These reports provide insights into digital adoption and digital intent at a county level as the findings include an indication of a narrowing of the urban-rural digital divide.
-The Central Bank also recognises new .ie registrations as a forward indicator of economic health.
+These reports provide insights into digital adoption and digital intent at a county level as the findings illustrate a definite narrowing of the urban-rural digital divide.
+The Central Bank also recognises new .ie registrations as a forward economic indicator of economic health.
 Findings from the reports have been widely used by media outlets across the country.
+As we develop our internal data analytics capability, we look forward to sharing empirical data and insights which contribute to a finer understanding of the digital landscape, and which measure how Ireland is thriving online.